brood915/showMeTheStats/README.md

-# Website for Football Fans
+# Web app for Soccer Fans

 ```
 Allows users to search for league/tournament tables and players' stats,